Adelaide of Susa

-Adelaide of Turin (also Adelheid, Adelais, or Adeline; c.
-1014/1020 – 19 December 1091) was the countess of part of the March of Ivrea and the marchioness of Turin in Northwestern Italy from 1034 to her death.
+Adelaide of Susa (also Adelheid, Adelais, or Adeline; c.
+1014/1020 – 19 December 1091) was the countess of part of the March of Ivrea and the Marchioness of Turin in Northwestern Italy from 1034 to her death.
 She was the last of the Arduinici.
-She is sometimes compared to her second cousin, and close contemporary, Matilda of Tuscany.
+She is sometimes compared to her second cousin and close contemporary, Matilda of Tuscany.

 Biography

 Early life

-Born in Turin to Ulric Manfred II and Bertha around 1014/1020, Adelaide's early life is not well known.
+Born in Turin to Ulric Manfred II of Turin and Bertha of Milan around 1014/1020, Adelaide's early life is not well known.
 Adelaide had two younger sisters, Immilla and Bertha.
 She may also have had a brother, whose name is not known, who predeceased her father.
-Thus, on Ulric Manfred's death (in December 1033 or 1034), Adelaide inherited the bulk of her father's property.
-She received property in the counties of Turin (especially in the Susa Valley), Auriate, and Asti.
+Thus, upon Ulric Manfred II's death (in December 1033 or 1034), Adelaide inherited the bulk of her father's property.
+This included property in the counties of Turin (especially in the Susa Valley), Auriate, and Asti.
 Adelaide also inherited property, but probably not comital authority, in the counties of Albenga, Alba, Bredulo and Ventimiglia.
 It is likely that Adelaide's mother, Bertha, briefly acted as regent for Adelaide after Ulric Manfred's death.

 Marriages

-Since the margravial title primarily had a military purpose at the time, it was thus was not considered suitable for a woman.
+Since the margravial title primarily had a military purpose at the time, it was not considered a suitable position for a woman.
 Emperor Conrad II therefore arranged a marriage between Adelaide and his stepson, Herman IV, in 1036 or 1037.
 Herman was then invested as margrave of Turin.
-Herman died of the plague while fighting for Conrad II at Naples in July 1038.
+However, in 1038, Herman died of the plague while fighting for Conrad II in Naples.

 Adelaide remarried in order to secure her vast possessions.
 Probably in 1041, and certainly before 19 January 1042, Adelaide married Henry, Marquess of Montferrat.
-Henry died c.1045 and left Adelaide a widow for the second time.
+Henry died around 1045 leaving Adelaide a widow for the second time.
 Immediately, a third marriage was undertaken, this time to Otto of Savoy (1046).
-With Otto she had three sons, Peter I, Amadeus II, and Otto.
-The couple also had two daughters, Bertha, who married Henry IV of Germany, and Adelaide, who married Rudolf of Rheinfelden (who later opposed Henry as King of Germany).
+Adelaide had three sons with Otto: Peter I, Amadeus II, and Otto.
+They also had two daughters: Bertha, who married Henry IV of Germany, and Adelaide, who married Rudolf of Rheinfelden (who later opposed Henry as King of Germany).

 Widowhood and rule

-After the death of her husband Otto, c.1057/60, Adelaide ruled the march of Turin and the county of Savoy alongside her sons, Peter and Amadeus.
+After the death of her husband Otto, c.1057/60, Adelaide ruled the March of Turin and the County of Savoy alongside her sons Peter and Amadeus.

-It is sometimes said that Adelaide abandoned Turin as the capital and began to reside permanently at Susa.
-This is incorrect.
+It is sometimes incorrectly reported that Adelaide abandoned Turin as the capital and began to reside permanently at Susa.
 Adelaide is documented far more frequently at the margravial palace in Turin than anywhere else.

 In 1070 Adelaide captured and burned the city of Asti, which had rebelled against her.